mixpanel/docs/pages/docs/orgs-and-projects/project-migration.md

 ## Step 10: Data Validation

-**1. Pre-Migration Validation**

-- **Data Quality Assessment:** Before merging, assess the quality of the data in each project.
-Identify any duplicates, missing values, or inconsistent formats, and resolve these issues to ensure a clean migration.
-- **Schema Comparison:** Compare the data schemas of the projects being migrated.
-Ensure that key event and property names align and that there are no conflicts in data types, structures, or naming conventions.

-**2. Post-Migration Data Quality Checks**
+**1. Post-Migration Data Quality Checks**

 - **Count Verification:** After the migration, verify that the number of events (totals & uniques) in the migrated dataset matches the expected total.
 This can be easily verified using our Insights report.
 Any discrepancies should be investigated and resolved.
 - **Data Consistency Check:** Ensure that the data is consistent across all events.
-For example, verify that all related properties have been correctly migrated.
+For example, verify that all related properties have been correctly migrated and that no data types, or naming convention conflicts exist.
 - **Unique Identifier Validation:** Check that all unique identifiers remain unique after the migration and that no duplicates have been introduced.

+💡 **Note:** For projects created before 1 Jan 2023, Mixpanel converts event timestamps to your project timezone before writing the event to your Mixpanel data stores, meaning that event timestamps are stored based on the project timezone setting at the time of ingestion.

-**3. Stakeholder Review**
+**2. Stakeholder Review**

 - **Collaborative Validation:** Involve key stakeholders, such as data owners, project managers, and end-users, in the validation process.
 Their insights can help identify potential issues that automated checks might miss.
 Ensure they can pull the KPIs they’ve identified as critical in the analytic strategy discussion.
 Document the KPI in a shared board and how you gained this insight for future reference.
     - Pro tip: Creating a reference guide at this step can serve as a helpful guide as you socialize the new project with end users getting up to speed at your organization.